Saksham0052/Saksham0052/README.md

 # Saksham Vashishta

 Hello!
 My name is Saksham 👨‍💻, a passionate and enthusiastic Computer Science student and AI/ML developer.
-Skilled in a wide range of programming languages such as Python 🐍, C/C++ 💻, Java ⚡, Dart 🎯, JavaScript/TypeScript 🌐, and SQL.
-I design efficient and interactive solutions using technologies like ReactJS, Flutter, Streamlit, Firebase, and NLP.
-I'm driven to build scalable and impactful software projects that combine AI, web, and mobile technologies 🚀.
+Skilled in a wide range of programming languages and technologies.
+I design efficient and interactive solutions using AI, web, and mobile technologies 🚀.

 My work philosophy revolves around three core principles: